web3j/web3j-corda/README.md

 ![web3j-corda Network](docs/images/web3j-corda.png)

 ## Features
-- [x] Connect to a Corda node :rocket:
+- [x] Connect to a Corda node
-- [x] Query the available CorDapps in the node :page_with_curl:
+- [x] Query the available CorDapps in the node
-- [x] Generate CorDapp wrappers to interact with the deployed CorDapps :boom:
+- [x] Generate CorDapp wrappers to interact with the deployed CorDapps
-- [x] Generate integration tests using Docker containers to verify the working of CorDapp :beetle:
+- [x] Generate integration tests using Docker containers to verify the working of CorDapp
-- [x] Generate sample project with a CorDapp contract, workflow and client modules :control_knobs:
+- [x] Generate sample project with a CorDapp contract, workflow and client modules

 ## Quick start